 Wireless Network Privacy Issues

 In addition to the simple tracking of a user’s MAC address, data-gathering can also enable derivation of locations, movements, and contacts.
-Although the tracking of other aspects of the wireless signaling protocol are less obvious, nonetheless this can still be achieved.
-Big data approaches enable the detection of patterns in the wireless communications, resulting in a trail of “electronic fingerprints” wherever users go.
+Although the tracking of other aspects of the wireless signaling protocol are less obvious, big data approaches enable the detection of patterns in the wireless communications, resulting in a trail of “electronic fingerprints” wherever users go.

 This information can be exposed to third-party actors who passively monitor the radio links and decode exposed information.
-Users are less likely to be aware that some information is also visible and at times even intentionally provided to operators of “visited” networks, such as hotspots, hospitality networks, retail stores, and others.
+Users are unlikely to be aware that some information is also visible and at times even intentionally provided to operators of “visited” networks, such as hotspots, hospitality networks, retail stores, and others.

 How Will IEEE 802.11 Standards Address the Challenge?